-The recoverable amount of the CGUs was determined based on a value-in-use calculation using cash flow projections from financial forecasts derived from the Company's 2023 Business Plan and the 2022-2024 Strategic Plan, which was reviewed by management with the Board of Directors.
+The recoverable amount of the CGUs were determined based on a value-in-use calculation using cash flow projections from financial forecasts derived from the Company's 2024 Business Plan, which was reviewed by management with the Board of Directors, and the management estimates for 2025-2027.

 The Company selected a four year forecast period for the discounted cash flow analysis with the belief that further periods are adequately represented by a terminal value.
-Cash flows from growth opportunities are probability-weighted and relate to initiatives management expects to progress on in the medium to longterm time frame.
+Cash flows from growth opportunities are probability-weighted and relate to initiatives management expects to progress on in the medium to long-term time frame.
 These cash flows require assumptions to be made regarding the likelihood of projects progressing and the future economics of those projects.
 Cash flows for the remaining periods were extrapolated using a growth rate of 2.0%.
-An after-tax discount rate of 16.0%, which is based on a marketbased cost of capital, was applied in determining the recoverable amounts.
+An after-tax discount rate of 16.0%, which is based on a market-based cost of capital, was applied in determining the recoverable amounts.
 The same discount rate has been used in each of the CGUs, given the similarity in the business and the fact that business-specific risks were adjusted for in the forecasted cash flows.
 In addition, entity-specific risks were separately factored into each CGU forecast.